 Lessons Learned vs Retrospective (The Differences)

-A legitimate question is whether lessons learned workshops are synonymous with retrospectives.
-The answer here is a bit more difficult.
+A legitimate question, on the other hand, is that of “ Lessons learned workshops ” and whether these are a synonym for retrospectives.
+Here, the answer is a bit more difficult.

 Lessons Learned vs. Retrospective